Signs of a Cockroach Infestation

 Believe it or not, there are over 4,000 different types of cockroaches in the world.
 The two most commonly found in the USA are German cockroaches and American cockroaches, and both can be a problem.
 American cockroaches are reddish-brown and can grow up to about 1.5 inches.

 This species typically lives outside and makes its home in mulch, garbage, or other dark, damp areas.
 The German cockroach is light brown, with two parallel dark stripes on their sides.
 They are less than an inch long and though they have wings, they rarely fly.
-This type often finds their way inside and hideaway in the unchecked areas of the property.
+This type often finds their way inside and hides in the unchecked areas of the property.

 Having a cockroach infestation on your hands is more than just an insect problem that could make your skin crawl.
 These pests are known to spread illness, like e.
 Coli and salmonella.
 They can easily taint food and countertops just by walking across them.
 They can also cause structural damage and leave behind an unpleasant smell.
 If you think you may be facing a cockroach crisis, here are a few signs to watch for.